jasongornall/stylushelp/README.md

   stylus-help inspectZValues <path to stylus dir or file>
   stylus-help convertStyleToJson <path to stylus dir or file> (note need to > to json write to console) stylus-help checkAlphabetized <path to stylus dir or file>
+  stylus-help alphabetizeStyle <path to stylus dir or file>
   ```
 ### normalizeZvalues
   Takes a directory (not recursive) and goes through and normalizes z-index across the files...
 It automatically uses a buffer of 10 between z-index values.
 You can manually specify a buffer if you want to only have a space of 3,4 between values